act-rules/act-rules.github.io/_rules/link-skip-block-content-7b576d.md

 #### Passed Example 2

-The link to skip the complementary [section of repeated content][] is the first [focusable][] element inside it (in focus order), even if it is not the first element in tree order.
+The link to skip the complementary [block of repeated content][] is the first [focusable][] element inside it (in focus order), even if it is not the first element in tree order.

 ```html
 <html lang="en">